 Official State Game Bird of Massachusetts

-Turkeys are unique, resiliant, and prolific.
-The male turkey (tom) strives to mate with many females.
+Wild turkeys are unique, resilient, and prolific.
+Male turkeys strive to mate with many females.
 Toms begin their breeding displays in early spring - strutting proudly for the hens with fanned tail and fluffed feathers.
 The Toms' head turns a bright red during this mating display.

 Toms have nothing to do with the poults (baby turkeys), leaving all nesting and rearing chores to the female.
 A turkey hen lays 9-12 eggs in a shallow nest where she incubates her clutch for about 28 days.
 She then leads her newly hatched brood to forage for insects, berries and seeds.

 Native Americans enjoyed an abundance of turkeys for thousands of years before settlers arrived in the New World, although they generally avoided eating turkey, regarding it as "starvation food" (believing that turkey was fit to hunt only by children, women, and Europeans).
 Native Americans valued turkeys more for their feathers and as spiritual symbols.

 By the early 1900's wild turkeys had all but disappeared - a result of commercial harvesting and habitat destruction.
 Fortunately, conservation and wildlife organizations intervened, and the wild turkey made a dramatic recovery - today 6.4 million wild turkeys roam the lower 48 states.